hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 ### Fault Tolerance

-Since there is no transaction support in Kinesis, the sink can't support _exactly-once_ processing.
-It can, however, support _at-least-once_ processing.
+Since there is no transaction support in Kinesis, the sink can't support exactly-once delivery.
+It can, however, support pipelines with both at-least-once and exactly-once processing.
 It does that by ensuring it flushes all data it has taken ownership of (taken from the `Inbox` is the more accurate, developer speak) out to Kinesis, before saving its snapshots.

 ### Metrics